Skip to content

 Healthcare

 There is both public and private healthcare available for Greek residents.
 State healthcare in Greece is not free.
-In order for expats to qualify for healthcare, they must go through one of the following methods:
+For expats to qualify for healthcare, they must go through one of the following methods:

 Whilst public healthcare is available to all, you’re highly advised to secure private healthcare as soon as possible.
 The most common way of getting private healthcare is through a Greek employer.